 Payment Methods – Slim Selection

-Swopstakes offers a slim selection of payment options.
+Swopstakes offers a slim selection of betting payment options.
 You can only deposit via credit/debit cards or bank EFT.
 A selection like this won’t satisfy almost any punter, so I hope they’ll introduce more methods in the future.
-Adding POLi, BPAY, or at least one e-wallet would make Swopstakes a whole lot better.
+Adding POLi, BPAY, or at least one e-wallet such as PayPal would make Swopstakes a whole lot better.

 The only withdrawal method available at the moment is bank EFT.
 Note that every deposit has to be turned over at least once before requesting a withdrawal.
 Also don’t forget to verify your account, because they won’t let you withdraw otherwise.
 This is all due to Australia’s gambling regulations.
 Once the request is processed, the money should be in your account within 3 working days, which is a bit above industry standards.

 - Deposit Methods: Credit/Debit Cards and Bank EFT

 - Withdrawal Methods: Bank EFT